 - a "parameterization" effect, where a VALUE filter can be built using a given measure to numerically filter the query. (see below for more)

-Filters and parameters are highly related objects.
-All filters are really parameters, which are built directly using the Filter drop-zone.
+Filter Slicers and parameters are highly related objects.
+All slicers are really parameters, which are built directly using the Filter drop-zone.
 However, parameters, can be built and deployed using multiple other avenues and offer far greater analytic and visualization power (for example the numeric filters described below).

 - Drop Down: adds a drop down list, from which one slice can be selected at a time.